platformsh/platformsh-docs/docs/src/guides/drupal9/solr.md

 ### 3. Add the Drupal modules

-You will need to add the [Search API](https://www.drupal.org/project/search_api) and [Search API Solr](https://www.drupal.org/project/search_api_solr) modules to your project.
+You need to add the [Search API](https://www.drupal.org/project/search_api) and [Search API Solr](https://www.drupal.org/project/search_api_solr) modules to your project.
 If you are using Composer to manage your Drupal site (which we recommend), run:

 ```bash
 $ composer require drupal/search_api_solr